amnotcreative/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is the classic Rock-Paper-Scissors game created fron scratch using HTML, CSS, Javascript and JQuery.
+This is the classic Rock-Paper-Scissors game created fron scratch using HTML, CSS and Javascript.